microsoft/nni/docs/HowToChooseTuner.md

 _Suggested scenario_:
 Similar to TPE and SMAC, Metis is a black-box tuner.
 If your system takes a long time to finish each trial, Metis is more favorable than other approaches such as random search.
 Furthermore, Metis provides guidance on the subsequent trial.
 Here is an [example](../examples/trials/auto-gbdt/search_space_metis.json) about the use of Metis.
+User only need to send the final result like `accuracy` to tuner, by calling the nni SDK.

 _Usage_:
 ```yaml